AuthorCarpentry/FSCI-2018/03-modifying-appearance.md

 These themes are build using standard web CSS.
 If we don't like how any of the built in themes look, we can use CSS to make specific changes.
-In our document the quotes look to big - they are larger than the surrounding text!
+In our document the quotes look to big; they are larger than the surrounding text!
 Make a text file by going to `File/New File/Text File` in RStudio.
 This will open up an editor window where you can paste the following css code chunk: